-In my ongoing research, I am is exploring the possibility to replace some of the bird species with artificial ones.
+In my ongoing research, I am exploring the possibility to replace some of the bird species with artificial ones.
 Should bird populations decline drastically in the near future, could fake birds replace them and contribute to keeping the natural balance of a forest intact?
-The question might sound a bit fanciful at first but it is inspired by scientific papers about insect-eating plants, the extinction of birds species and the impact their disappearance would have on our forests.
+The question might sound a bit fanciful at first but it is inspired by scientific papers about insect-eating plants, the extinction of bird species, and the impact their disappearance would have on our forests.

-According to another, more recent, research by the World Wide Fund, birds population will severely decrease in the near future.
-As a consequence, insect populations will thrive and the most voracious plant-eating ones will slowly eat away our forests which in turn will result in a sharp drop in the production of fresh air on the planet.
+According to the World Wide Fund, bird populations will severely decrease in the near future.
+As a consequence, insect populations will thrive and the most voracious plant-eating ones will slowly eat away our forests, that in turn will result in a sharp drop in the production of fresh air on the planet.

 Inspired by these two papers, I started to wonder if it is possible to replace some of the bird species with artificial ones.
 I was curious to see if they would scare away the plant-eating insects and help to maintain ecological balance in a forest.
 In 2016 I installed 30 custom-made woodpeckers in a forest near Dusseldorf.
 Every week I visited the forest, documented the ‘health’ of the artificial woodpeckers, and observed how the inhabitants of the forest interacted with them.
 During this month 3 of my woodpeckers got destroyed.
 One of the woodpeckers might have been attacked by a squirrel.
 I found it destroyed next to a tree with some nut shells around it.
 The second one was upside down hanging on a tree.
 This one I set up near a tree with a bird’s nest to see if there will be some interaction.
 The third one got destroyed by a violent storm.
 It was broken apart and hanging in a string on a branch.
 It was an emotional experience taking it down, it was still working, and the woodpecker gave me the feeling of an injured animal struggling.